-The Disk and Tape Operating Systems provide the capability to assemble user subroutines within the same job as the RPG compilation.
-Assemblies can either precede
+The operating system provides the capability to assemble user subroutines within the same job as the RPG compilation.
+The assembly can either precede or follow or both precede and follow the RPG compilation.
+The job setup for an assembly following the RPG compilation is,

-Figure 133.